Am I at risk for HIV and AIDS?

 OraQuick Rapid Testing offers patients pain-free HIV testing without the need for blood or needles and provides results in 20 minutes.

 HIV Counseling Services

-to lower the chance of passing HIV to the infant before, during, or after birth.
+*If you are pregnant or plan to become pregnant, counseling and testing is even more important.
+If a woman is infected with HIV, medical therapies are available to lower the chance of passing HIV to the infant before, during, or after birth.